-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
 It is crucial you contact an experienced Oklahoma Criminal Defense Attorney, if you have been arrested for any criminal allegation.
 Your first court date, as discussed on the Arraignment page, will be within a week, if your bond is denied or you do not post bail.
 Unfortunately, the length of time until your first court date, while in custody, is based partially on when you were arrested.

 It is true you do not want to be arrested on the Friday night of a holiday weekend.
 However, if you post bail your first court date will likely be within 30 days of your release.
 Time is critical and you should act fast.
 Whether you are in our out of custody, your first court date will be much smoother with an experienced Oklahoma criminal defense attorney.
 Your criminal defense attorney will be able to appear on your behalf or will have your case heard at the beginning of the docket; allowing you to leave the courthouse shortly after arriving.

 At arraignment, the Judge will advise you of your charges and ask “how do you plea for purposes of arraignment?”
 Your answer, regardless of whether you plan to fight your case or work out the best deal possible should be “not guilty, Your Honor.”
 After you enter your plea the Court will notify you of the first court date before the judge handling your case.
 In the interim your attorney will try to contact the prosecutor assigned to your case and begin working on your case and the prosecutor.